TCannonx/final_year_project/README.md

 #### Datasets:
 all_leagues_s1_22.csv: Contains all player performance data used for the purpose of the analysis
 manual_test.csv: manual testing dataset whcih was removed from the training and validation set to validate the finished models
-twitter_players.csv: Player positional data provided by @Jase_Ziv83 on Twiitter
+players.csv: Player positional data provided by @Jase_Ziv83 on Twiitter